 From sea to shining sea, the US has more than 400 national parks, sites, preserves, and monuments.
-From ancient fossil beds to wild and scenic rivers to villages that sustain artists, we’ve found under-the-radar places in every state in the country along with D.C. that you should add to your adventure list.
+From ancient fossil beds to wild and scenic rivers to camping and villages that sustain artists, we’ve found under-the-radar places in every state in the country (& D.C.) that you should add to your adventure list.
 Scroll down to find one near you.

 Russell Cave National Monument - Bridgeport, AL

 Not only is Russell Cave an archaeological mother lode, it is actually one of the most complete records of prehistoric cultures in the entire Southeast.
 Early North Americans lived here between 10,000 B.C. and 1650 A.D.
 Which is basically a really, really, really long time ago.
-The 310-acre park is home to more than 30 types of i
+The 310-acre park is home to more than 30 types of insects, amphibians and reptiles.

 Bering Land Bridge National Preserve - Nome, AK